 MSAVI or Modified Soil-Adjusted Vegetation Index

-NDVI, NDRE, MSAVI, RECI are indices that can be selected either from the left drop-down menu or three-dots menu on the small panel above the analytics window.
+NDVI, NDRE, MSAVI, ReCI, NDMI are indices that can be selected either from the left drop-down menu or the three-dots menu on the small panel above the analytics window.

 Using a small panel above the analytics window, you are able to download e.g. the NDVI map in .tiff or .shp formats.
 Shape format gives you the pixel-by-value NDVI at each point and TIFF format shows a regular image with the NDVI applied.